phvu/misc/stock_visualizer/README.md

 # Results

 We trained a Seq2Seq model of 1024 GRU units, with learning rate of 0.1.
-The final visualization can be seen [here]()
+The final visualization can be seen [here](http://nbviewer.jupyter.org/github/phvu/misc/blob/master/stock_visualizer/Visualize.ipynb)

 ## Next steps

-- Use a more sophisticated Seq2Seq model.
 - Use LSTM instead of GRU.
-- Use deeper network
+- Use a more sophisticated Seq2Seq model (i.e. more layers, attention models...)
+- Maybe some clever strategy in splitting the series/feature engineering
+- Fix bugs (if any)